doc-metrix/schema/README.md

 Schema
 ======

-A JSON schema for performance metrics.
+A JSON schema for performance metrics specifications.

 ## Description